Alma Eko, Productos Ecológicos libres de Plásticos. Alma Eko

 Do not ingest

-Do not mix acid with bleach
+Do not mix acid with lye

-Do not mix with sodium percarbonate or carbonate.
+Do not mix with sodium percarbonate or carbonate